Job Description, Daily Responsibilities, and Work Life

 We asked some Police Patrol Officers a few questions to find out what else does their work day look like.
 Here is what we found.

-Besides their “typical day”, Police Patrol Officers testify in court to present evidence or act as witness in traffic and criminal cases.
-They might also investigate traffic accidents and other accidents to determine causes and to determine if a crime has been committed.
+Besides their typical day, Police Patrol Officers also testify in court to present evidence or act as witness in traffic and criminal cases.
+They may also investigate traffic accidents and other accidents to determine causes and to determine if a crime has been committed.

 In addition, they Photograph or draw diagrams of crime or accident scenes and interview principals and eyewitnesses.